 In the 21st century, technology has completely transformed our world.
 From the way that you listen to music, to the way you pay back a friend, to the way you order take out at a restaurant, all sectors of our day to day life has evolved to include technology.
 The use of technology has empowered consumers making their lives easier and more efficient.

 Two industries that have adapted technological methods and flourished are the healthcare and finance industries.
-Many people 20 years ago would say that the finance and healthcare sectors were entrenched in old ways, but a few brave souls have blazed a new trail in how these industries do business.
-The healthcare and finance industries have recently grown tremendously in large part due to their stance on being on the leading edge of innovation
+Many people 20 years ago would say that the finance and healthcare sectors were entrenched in old ways.
+However, a few brave souls have blazed a new trail in how these industries do business.
+These industries have recently grown tremendously.
+This is in large part due to their stance on being on the leading edge of innovation

 An industry that is now empowered by technology is finance.
 Rather than taking a trip to the bank to deposit a check, it can be done with a few touches of a button from your phone.
 According to a study from ABA, 7 out of 10 Americans use online or mobile bank channels to access their accounts.

 It seems as though finance has completely transitioned into a more technological setting.
 FinTech has become a new industry that challenges traditional banking and it is taking over.
 There are over 12,000 startup fintech companies across the globe.
 The use of financial technology has not only impacted the banking industry but has helped a wide range of industries.